-\Note: This schedule is intended to be for ten years.
-Additional information will be added as it becomes available.
+^{}Note: This schedule is intended to show information for ten years.
+Additional years' information will be displayed as it becomes available.

-TOWN OF GRANBY, CONNECTICUT SCHEDULE OF CHANGES IN NET OPEB LIABILITY AND RELATED RATIOS OPEB PLAN LAST THREE FISCAL YEARS\
+TOWN OF GRANBY, CONNECTICUT SCHEDULE OF CHANGES IN NET OPEB LIABILITY AND RELATED RATIOS OPEB PLAN LAST FOUR FISCAL YEARS